For a movie critic, stumbling across a “new to Netflix” release you haven’t seen or even heard of is an “Uh oh” moment —

 Because it was unreleaseable, an Argentinian attempt at making a Fellini film from the Argentinian director Alejandro Agresti, of “Valentin” and the somber Keanu/Bullock fantasy romance “The Lake House.”

-He plays Patrick Pesto, an “artist” whose pitch has so intrigued a movie star’s agent (Al Pacino) that he’s burned through several cell phone calls convincing that star, Tony (John Cusack) to do the film, that the guy is sold — and his musician and writer friends (Paul Hipp, Kevin Morris) have joined him in Argentina for the filming.
+He directs and also plays Patrick Pesto, an “artist” whose pitch has so intrigued a movie star’s agent (Al Pacino) that he’s burned through several cell phone calls convincing that star, Tony (John Cusack) to do the film.
+Tony, in turn is sold, and his musician and writer friends (Paul Hipp, Kevin Morris) have joined him in Argentina for the filming.

 But the pretentious, philosophical Pesto (Agresti, remember) has no script.
 He’s no filmmaker.
 “Do you think we even need cameras?
 To film this?
 Or can it just happen?”

 He’s a painter, perhaps a poet, and a master BS artist — he allows that he’s seen Hollywood films — “Pillow (Talk) something or other.
 That ‘Best Years’ movie with the guy with no hands (“Best Years of Our Lives”).

 And over the course of a long idyll with Pesto, Tony and his mates hit cafes and bars, sleep with women, make music.

 Cusack’s Tony expresses dismay, surprise, enthusiasm and curiosity about this land where the natives declare “We cannot get over events that happened 35 years ago.”

 People disappeared.
 Beautiful women they sit and talk with in an Argentinian restaurant in LA mention “My parents met in a concentration camp.”

 “One more time?” is the only comeback Tony can manage for that.
 He has to go to this country, so Italian, so soulful, so Latin American — and experience this for himself and make a movie with a sort of broader poetic point about the land of the tango’s tortured psyche.

 And as he does, Cusack wears an almost omnipresent black baseball cap.
 That’s been a trademark, a crutch, in a lot of awful films he’s taken simply for a check and a little travel — “Arsenal,” “Drive Hard” and others.
 You see the black baseball cap hiding the black dye job and receding hairline, you know Cusack’s taking a flier, present but not really present.